hmhamza/udacity-android-developer-nanodegree-p5-build-it-bigger/README.md

 ### Why this Project
 As Android projects grow in complexity, it becomes necessary to customize the behavior of the Gradle build tool, allowing automation of repetitive tasks.
 Particularly, factoring functionality into libraries and creating product flavors allow for much bigger projects with minimal added complexity.

+### Required Components
+- Project contains a Java library for supplying jokes
+- Project contains an Android library with an activity that displays jokes passed to it as intent extras.
+- Project contains a Google Cloud Endpoints module that supplies jokes from the Java library.
+Project loads jokes from GCE module via an async task.
+Note that this GCE module doesn't need to be deployed to a server.
+Local testing works fine.
+- Project contains connected tests to verify that the async task is indeed loading jokes.
+- Project contains paid/free flavors.
+The paid flavor has no ads, and no unnecessary dependencies.

+### Required Behavior
+App retrieves jokes from Google Cloud Endpoints module and displays them via an Activity from the Android Library.

 ### What I Learnt?
 I understood the role of Gradle in building Android Apps and how to use Gradle to manage apps of increasing complexity.
 I learnt how to: